What is Melanoma?

 What is the Treatment for Melanoma?

-Depending on the stage of the cancer and the unique circumstances of the patient, melanoma treatment may consist of surgical excision, chemotherapy, radiation therapy, immunotherapy, or a combination of these approaches.
+Depending on the stage of cancer and the unique circumstances of the patient, melanoma treatment may consist of surgical excision, chemotherapy, radiation therapy, immunotherapy, or a combination of these approaches.

 Sheba Medical Center is the home of the Ella Lemelbaum Institute for Immuno-Oncology, a world-class facility for melanoma treatment.
 Here, melanoma patients receive tailor-made medicine in the fight against melanoma.
 Our multidisciplinary team of dermatologists, surgical oncologists, medical oncologists, radiation oncologists, and support staff take a holistic approach to determine the best course of action.